Dimers on Riemann surfaces and compactified free field: Background and formulation of main results

 Assume now that the holonomy of $ds^2$ is non-trivial.
 In this case the definition of $K$ introduced above is not consistent along non-contractible loops as $\Tt$ may have a multiplicative monodromy along them.
 To compensate this monodromy we can modify the definition of $K$ as follows.
 Recall the $(0,1)$-form $\alpha_0$ introduces in Section~\ref{subsec:intro_flat_metric}.
 We put

 where the paths of integration in the exponent and in the definition of $\Tt$ are chosen to be the same (in particular, $p_0$ is the base point used to define $\Tt$).
 It is easy to verify that the operator $\tilde{K}$ is a well-defined and satisfies the Kasteleyn condition around each face.
 To motivate this definition (which might look unnecessary bulky on a first glance), let us mention that a straightforward computation (see Lemma~\ref{lemma:Kalpha_and_dbar} and also~\cite[eq.~(3.15)]{DubedatFamiliesOfCR}) can relate $\tilde{K}$ with the perturbed Cauchy--Riemann operator $\dbar + \frac{\alpha_0}{2}$ acting on smooth functions on $\Sigma$ with square root singularities at $p_1,\dots, p_{2g-2}$.
-The perturbation $\frac{\alpha_0}{2}$ is somewhat natural here, as we expect each such function $f$ to represent a spinor ($1/2$-differential) $f\sqrt{\omega_0}$.
+This will allow us later to interpret functions $f$ on black vertices of $G$ as spinors of the form $f\sqrt{\omega_0}$.
 Since $(\dbar -\alpha_0)\omega_0 = 0$ (see Section~\ref{subsec:intro_flat_metric}), $f\sqrt{\omega_0}$ is holomorphic if and only if $(\dbar + \frac{\alpha_0}{2})f = 0$.

-Yet, we would like to modify the definition of $\tilde{K}$ further.
+Yet, we need to modify the definition of $\tilde{K}$ further.
 Recall that two Kasteleyn operators $K_1,K_2$ are said to be \emph{gauge equivalent} if there exist functions $U_1,V_1$ such that $K_1(w,b) = U_1(w)K_2(w,b)V_1(b)$ for each $w,b$ (see Section~\ref{subsec:intro_ratio_of_partition_functions} for more comments).
-For a certain technical reason we want our Kasteleyn operator $K$ to be gauge equivalent to a real one.
-This is equivalent to requiring that for any loop $b_1w_1b_2\ldots b_kw_kb_1$ we have
+We want our Kasteleyn operator $K$ to be gauge equivalent to a real one.
+The reason for this is the interpretation of $K$ as a \emph{Dirac} operator with holomorphic and anti-holomorphic parts.
+Having $K$ to be gauge equivalent to a real operator is the same as to have the holomorphic and anti-holomorphic parts of $K$ to act on the same function space (sections of the same bundle).